timcowlishaw/blog/_posts/2015-06-15-our-politics-is-utopian-or-it-is-nothing.md

 well, it can sometimes be true.
-And it's not just the right who are pointing it out; [Emma Burnell, writing for LabourList](http://labourlist.org/2015/06/whats-so-moral-about-a-crusade/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+LabourListLatestPosts+%28LabourList%29) writes eloquently about how a Labour party which campaigns in the style of Harold Wilson's 'moral crusade' might well alienates many of those it seeks to represent.
+And it's not just the right who are pointing it out; [Emma Burnell, writing for LabourList](http://labourlist.org/2015/06/whats-so-moral-about-a-crusade/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+LabourListLatestPosts+%28LabourList%29) writes eloquently about how a Labour party which campaigns in the style of Harold Wilson's 'moral crusade' might well alienate many of those it seeks to represent.

 This isn't just a question of public perception however, it is also, crucially,